 I did a few trips for bones and found I loved the demanding casting even though the heat gets me and my best was 29 inches (around 10 – 11lbs) from Andros although I lost a bigger one in 2013 when a shark got the leader, but not the fish.I used to fish sea trout in Cornwall and Devon where they are rarely of any size but almost always a mystery as to how they sneak into rivers almost unnoticed but I did once get a 7lb fish from Woodmill Pool on the lower Itchen and really got to fish the big boys when I ran trips to Tierra del Fuego on the Rio Grande.
 Here the sea run browns are enormous and my best went 23lbs.
 An amazing country to go to and I loved those trips.

 Atlantic salmon are another species that can test the best.
 I have had my share over the years but never really got into them until I started to get invited to fish the Tweed at Hendersyde each March.
-Getting a springer is quite a thing and I had seven over a five year period but skunked on the last trip.
+Getting a springer is quite a thing and I had seven over a five year period but skunked on the last trip in 2015 and again in 2017 but inbetween – the year of 2016 I had five springers for the week.
+A brilliant result.
 A dream fish for me would be a 20 on the fly although a 14 off the Irish Blackwater in 2014 was a lovely fish.

 There’s something about a big brown trout and the stocked ones are just as special.
-My best from the smaller fisheries is 14lb from Avon Springs and that on a dry mayfly.
+My best from the smaller fisheries was 14lb from Avon Springs and that on a dry mayfly until in 2016 I had an absolute belter from Dever Springs at 19 – 6.
+It really was utterly beautiful and I was delighted with it.
+This year, 2017, I have had two over 12lbs and a tiger of 9 – 2 so it’s been a good time of late.

 Fly fishing for carp really took off around 2000 and I have had many great trips for them on the local carp lakes with a best at 22lbs, quite a battle on trout gear.
 My record on coarse fish is poor as I really don’t get to go much but by chance I have had 3lb perch on fly and would dearly love to catch a barbel one day.
 Chub best is 4lb 4oz and again on mayfly, this time off the lower Test.